Home

 Learning to tune a guitar properly takes serious time - time that you could use to develop your playing abilities.

-Please don't get me wrong, its very important to learn to tune you guitar by ear, just don't let it slow down your progress as you learn.
+Please don't get me wrong, its very important to learn to tune you guitar by ear, just don't let it slow down your progress as you learn to actually play songs.

-Your job as a guitarist is that of a entertainer and that means you need to put people at ease and make them feel good.
+Your job as a guitarist is that of an entertainer and that means you need to put people at ease and make them feel good.

 A guitar that is properly set up and tuned, along with your hard earned playing skill, will make your performance shine.

-This along with untrained inexperienced ears can make a beginner or even a experienced player extremely frustrated.
+This along with untrained inexperienced ears can make a beginner or even an experienced player extremely frustrated.

-Great stuff has happened to improve accuracy and speed.
+Great stuff has happened to improve accurate tuning.
 Tuning has been made so much easier with state of the art electronic tuners.

 They have made acoustic guitar tuning easier and more precise than ever.